techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-music-files-on-realme-gt-neo-5-se-by-fonelab-android-recover-music.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
     If you want to recover the exact copy of your deleted music, you may need to try a third-party data recovery software.
-Here, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a good and easy recovery tool is recommended.
+Here, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a good and easy recovery tool is recommended.
 It is designed to deal with all complicated data loss situations like format recovery, data recovery after virus attack, system crash, raw error and more and has helped numerous users recover deleted music from your Realme GT Neo 5 SE.
   </p>
 </div>
 </div>